-Designated Offers Subject to Guidelines Multiple of Base Salary Chief Executive Officer 6 Chief Financial Officer 3 Executive Vice Presidents and all other equivalent managerial-level officers directly reporting to the Chief Executive Officer 2 All other officers subject to the guidelines 1

-Although there is no specific period of time by which designated officers are required to achieve the applicable ownership guideline, executive officers are expected to make continuous progress toward their respective ownership guideline and to comply with certain retention ratios until their respective guideline has been achieved.
+Designated Offers Subject to Guidelines Multiple of Base Salary Chief Executive Officer 6 Chief Financial Officer and Chief Operating Officer 3 Executive Vice Presidents and all other equivalent managerial-level officers directly reporting to the Chief Executive Officer 2 All other officers subject to the guidelines 1 respective ownership guideline and to comply with certain retention ratios until their respective guideline has been achieved.
 The CEO is to hold 75% of net shares received from equity awards until the applicable guideline has been achieved.
 All other designated officers are to hold 50% of net shares received from equity until the applicable guideline has been achieved.
 Following attainment of the applicable stock ownership guideline, designated officers and directors are required to hold 50% of net shares received from equity awards for one year from the later of the date of exercise or vesting.